 Exemption of cash surrender value of life insurance policies and annuity contracts from legal process.—The cash surrender values of life insurance policies issued upon the lives of citizens or residents of the state and the proceeds of annuity contracts issued to citizens or residents of the state, upon whatever form, shall not in any case be liable to attachment, garnishment or legal process in favor of any creditor of the person whose life is so insured or of any creditor of the person who is the beneficiary of such annuity contract, unless the insurance policy or annuity contract was effected for the benefit of such creditor.

-The annuity proceeds are protected even after deposited into a bank account so long as the funds in the account can be traced to the annuity.
+The annuity proceeds are protected from garnishment even after being deposited into a bank account so long as the funds can be traced to the annuity.

-Just as annuities provide asset protection, they also provide valuable protection against one of the greatest fears of retiree’s: ‘Longevity Risk,’ the risk of outliving assets.
-Annuities provide a strategy that guarantee a lifetime income stream regardless of how long you live.
-With the number of pension plans on the decline, annuities have taken their place in a sound retirement strategy for a portion of savings as a reliable source of income.
+Annuity contracts also offer valuable protection against “Longevity Risk,” that is, the risk of outliving assets.
+Some annuities guarantee a lifetime income stream regardless of how long you live.
+With the number of pension plans on the decline, annuities have taken their place in a retirement strategy for a reliable source of income.

 - Annuity Cash Surrender: $250,000 for deferred annuity contracts per contract owner.